amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/GettingStarted.md

 Use this task to setup secure access to the Meraki Dashboard API by authorizing requests using a Bearer token.

-All API requests to the Meraki Dashboard require an authorization header with a valid Bearer token.
+All API requests to the Meraki Dashboard require an authorization header with a valid bearer token.
 This token can be either:
 - a **Meraki API key**, or
 - an **OAuth access token**.